NitinJoshi10/ChatBot/README.md

 **What is this?**

-This is a simple chatbot program that you can interact with using text messages.
+This is a chatbot program that you can interact with using text messages.
 It's like talking to a robot that understands what you're saying and tries to respond appropriately.

 **How does it work?**